U.S. Tax Treatment of Australian Superannuation Funds

 Will My Funds Be Taxed?

-For legal counsel on matters due to U.S. tax superannuation, please contact Castro & Co. today.
+For legal counsel on matters related to U.S. taxation of Australian superannuation, please contact Castro & Co. today.
 Our international tax attorneys are ready to help you!
-We are located in Dallas, Miami, Orlando, and Washington DC.
+We are located in Washington DC, New York, Los Angeles, Dallas, Orlando, and Miami.